PSH-Computing-AI-club/competition-spring-2025/README.md

 :calendar: Automated knock-out practice tournament brackets every day.

+:trophy: A final knock-out tournament bracket is held to determine the finals winners.

+:1st_place_medal: / :2nd_place_medal: / :3rd_place_medal: Prizes are handed out for the best AI players in the final tournament bracket.

 :clock4: No physical in-person time commitment as it's all online and asynchronous.

 :outbox_tray: Submissions are made via git repositories on GitHub.